ISIS Fast Facts

 February 21, 2016 - Multiple attacks in Homs and southern Damascus kill at least 122 and injure scores, according to Syria's state-run SANA news agency.
 ISIS claims responsibility for the attacks.

-March 22, 2016 - Attacks on the airport and a subway station in Brussels, Belgium kill at least 30 people and wound about 230 more.
+March 22, 2016 - Attacks on the airport and a subway station in Brussels, Belgium kill more than 30 people and wound about 270 more.
 ISIS claims its "fighters" launched the attacks.

 March 25, 2016 - The Pentagon confirms that US military forces have killed ISIS' finance minister, Abd al-Rahman Mustafa al-Qaduli, whom many analysts consider the group's No. 2 leader.
 His death took place within the last two days in Syria, the officials said.
 While Defense Secretary Ash Carter would not give details on the operation, another US official told CNN that special operations forces intended to capture al-Qaduli alive, but the plan was modified at the last moment.